nt246/NTRES6940-data-science/lecture_notes/lesson5-data-wrangling1.md

 ### Setup

-Throughout today’s class, we’ll explore, take notes, and do our exercises in a new RMarkdown file and to practice our GitHub integration and version control, we will make sure our new R Markdown working document gets sync’ed to our GitHub account.
+Throughout today’s class, we’ll explore functions, take notes, and do our exercises in a new RMarkdown file, and to practice our GitHub integration and version control, we will make sure our new R Markdown working document gets sync’ed to our GitHub account.

 **Here’s what to do:**